Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 Each node can have many children.

 An HTML file defines the initial structure of a document.
-Dart or JavaScript can dynamically modify that document by by adding, deleting, and modifying the nodes in the DOM tree.
+Dart or JavaScript can dynamically modify that document by adding, deleting, and modifying the nodes in the DOM tree.
 When the DOM is changed,
 the browser immediately re-renders the window.